Complete Guide

 Evaluate Rate Difference

-Refinance when savings exceed fees — often when rate delta ≥ 0.5% and significant tenure remains.
+Refinance above savings under fees - frequently when rate delta 2 -3 and many years of tenure to run.

 Important Considerations

-Under the Income Tax Act, homeowners can claim deductions on both principal and interest components of their home loan.
+The Income Tax Act entitles the homeowner to deductions of both the principal and interest portions of his/her home loan.

 Section 80C

-Deduction up to ₹1.5 lakh per financial year for principal repayment.
-Applies to both self-occupied and let-out properties.
+One can deduct up to ₹1.5 lakh in each financial year on the principal repayment.
+Applies both to self-occupied and let-out properties.

 Maximum: ₹1,50,000/year